As is the case throughout the US, the schooling system in Baltimore is divided into three levels:

 A charter school is a type of public school that is overseen by external entities.
 They have increased autonomy but remain accountable to the school district.

-Each school will have a charter or performance contract which details its programme, goals and methods of assessment.
+Each school will have a charter or performance contract that details its programme, goals and assessment methods.
 Some charter schools may have a particular approach to learning, focus on a certain instructional theme, or serve particular populations.

 Magnet schools

-Magnet schools, like charter schools, are primarily state funded, but they do receive additional external funding, are not strictly bound by the US curriculum and are able to develop their own curriculum.
+Magnet schools, like charter schools, are primarily state-funded, but they do receive additional external funding, are not strictly bound by the US curriculum and can develop their own curriculum.

 Magnet schools typically focus on a specialised subject area, like STEM (science, technology, engineering and maths), the performing arts or languages.
 Teachers at magnet schools are highly specialised and tend to have a high level of training.